SQL Connectors

 The database username that agents use to authenticate.
 This account determines what data agents can access and what operations they can perform through the database permission system.

-You should create a dedicated database user for agent access rather than using administrative accounts or accounts shared with other applications.
-This allows you to control permissions precisely and audit agent database activity.
+Create a dedicated user account in your database for agent access rather than using administrative accounts or accounts shared with other applications.
+This approach allows you to control permissions precisely and audit agent database activity.

 Password